JadeMatrix/Cpp-Learning-Materials/Template Metaprogramming.md

 #### Functions

 All the examples so far have been template classes and structs.
-Free functions can also be templated:
+Functions can also be templated:

 ```cpp
 template< typename T > T sum(